 1. Scores are tallied and posted after each leg.

-2. Teams are ranked based on points earned; points carry over from each leg.
+2. Teams are ranked based on points earned; points carry over between legs.

 3. The team with the highest total points at the end of the final leg wins.